 Peter was born in New Zealand, moved to London in 1989 and divides his time between London and Auckland.
-He has restaurants in both cities.
-The Providores and Tapa Room, in London’s Marylebone, opened in 2001 and continues to impress with its innovative menus, great coffee and a 100% NZ wine list that’s the largest of any restaurant in Europe.
+He has had restaurants in both cities.
+The Providores and Tapa Room, in London’s Marylebone, quickly became a destination restaurant when it opened in 2001 and its innovative menus, great coffee and a 100% NZ wine list, continued to draw crowds until its closure in Summer 2019.

 August 2013 saw the opening of The Sugar Club on Level 53 of the Sky Tower in Auckland.
 It marks the revival of an iconic restaurant brand that goes back to the late 80s, when Peter made his name as Head Chef of The Sugar Club in Wellington.
 This was followed by award-winning incarnations in London’s Notting Hill and Soho.
 Auckland is also the home of Bellota, Peter’s award-winning bar/restaurant that serves New Zealand’s largest selection of Spanish wines and tapas dishes.

 Peter is a co-founder of gourmet doughnut company Crosstown Doughnuts, which launched in London in April 2014.
 He also consults to Istanbul’s Changa and Müzedechanga, and designs menus for Air New Zealand that can be tasted across the airline’s global network.